thehorse14/react-task-tracker/README.md

 # Task Tracker
-A React application that is used to track tasks.
-[Json server](https://github.com/typicode/json-server) is used as the mock server.
+A React application that is used to track tasks. <del>[Json server](https://github.com/typicode/json-server) is used as the mock server.</del> Firebase is used for the authentication and database.
 > This project is a simple project to understand how React's hooks work

 ![Showcase](./img/showcase.gif)